 Have everyone write down their funniest or the most awe-inspiring stories.
 Put these in a hat and mix well.
 Read one story at a time and have the room guess whose story it might be.

-Get to Know You Games for Two People or Couples
+For Two People or Couples

 6. Jenga Questions